STIXProject/stixproject.github.io/documentation/concepts/composition/index.md

 **NOTE: Observables of this form are only valid as patterns and never as instances.**

    * Use for: specifying compound observable conditions made up of logical combinations (AND/OR) of patterns on a single object property
-   * Mechanism: specified through the use of the `condition` and [apply_condition](/data-model/{{site.current_version}}/cyboxCommon/PatternFieldGroup) attributes on the property field and the inclusion of a delimiter (by default the delimiter is "##comma##” but can be overridden) separated list of values within the property field body. {% include expand_link.html text="Example »" section="composition8" %}
+   * Mechanism: specified through the use of the `condition` and [apply_condition](/data-model/{{site.current_version}}/cyboxCommon/PatternFieldGroup) attributes on the property field and the inclusion of a delimiter (by default the delimiter is "##comma##” but can be overridden) separated list of values within the property field body. {% include expand_link.html section="composition8" %}
 {% capture expandable %}
 {% highlight xml linenos %}
 <indicator:Observable  id="example:Observable-1c798262-a4cd-434d-a958-884d6980c459">